 This policy covers all users of our school's ICT facilities, including governors, staff, pupils, volunteers, contractors and visitors.

-Breaches of this policy may be dealt with under our student behaviour policy/staff discipline policy/staff code of conduct.
+Breaches of this policy may be dealt with under our Staff Disciplinary Policy, Behaviour Policy or Codes of Conduct.

 Relevant legislation and guidance

 This policy refers to, and complies with, the following legislation and guidance: